 Distill runs 3 rounds of PSI-BLAST against a 90% redundancy reduced UniProt to generate multiple sequence alignments (MSA).
 The PSSM from the second round is reloaded to search the PDB for templates (e=1e-3).
-MSA and templates are fed to our 1D prediction systems (all based on BRNN): Porter (secondary structure), PaleAle (solvent accessibility), BrownAle (contact density), Porter+2 (structural motifs).
+MSA and templates are fed to our 1D prediction systems (all based on BRNN): Porter (secondary structure), PaleAle (solvent accessibility), BrownAle (contact density), Porter+ (structural motifs).
 All predictors use template information as an input alongside the sequence and MSA.

-1D predictions are combined into a structural fingerprint (SAMD) which, alongside the PSSM, is used to find remote homologues in the PDB through 3 searches for Distill\roll (PSSM and SAMD profile against PDB sequences and SAMD, with 3 different substitution matrices) and 6 searches for Distill (same as above, plus 3 more searches against PDB PSSM rather than sequences).
+1D predictions are combined into a structural fingerprint (SAMD) which, alongside the PSSM, is used to find remote homologues in the PDB through 6 searches (PSSM and SAMD profile against PDB sequences and SAMD, with 3 different substitution matrices, plus 3 more searches against PDB PSSM rather than sequences).

-In the following stage residue contact maps are predicted by a system based on 2D-Recursive Neural Networks (XXstout).
-We predict binary maps with a contact threshold of 8Å between C $\beta$ , which are submitted to the RR category.
+In the following stage residue contact maps are predicted by a system based on 2D-Recursive Neural Networks (XXstout $^5$ ).
+We predict binary maps with a contact threshold of $8\text{\AA}$ between C $\beta$ , which are submitted to the RR category.
 Inputs for map prediction are: the sequence; MSA; PSI-BLAST, SAMD and SAMD templates.
 That is, the maps are template-based whenever suitable templates are found.

-The 3D reconstruction, which is only conducted on C $\alpha$ traces, is run as follows: we run a SAMD search for templates with an e-value of 10,000; for each (overlapping) 9-mer of the protein we gather the structures of the top 50 templates which fully cover it (SAMD\list); a simulated annealing search of the conformational space is run using crankshaft moves to quickly find a minimum of a potential function which rewards formation of contacts that appear in a weighed average of the distance maps of templates; from the previous enpoint a simulated annealing search is run by substituting 9-mers from the conformation with 9-mers from the SAMD\list, and using the same potential function as above.
+The 3D reconstruction, which is only conducted on $C\alpha$ traces, is run as follows: we run a SAMD search for templates with an e-value of 10,000; for each (overlapping) 9-mer of the protein we gather the structures of the top 50 templates which fully cover it (SAMD\list); a simulated annealing search of the conformational space is run by substituting snippets of 3 to 9 amino acids extracted from the SAMD\list to quickly find a minimum of a potential function which rewards formation of contacts that appear in a weighed average of the distance maps of templates; from the previous enpoint a low temperature refinement is run by substituting 9-mers from the conformation with 9-mers from the SAMD list, and using the same potential function as above.

 We run 30 reconstructions for each protein, which we rank by their weighed TM-scores against the template list.
 For the 5 top-ranked models we reconstruct the backbone with SABBAC, and the full atoms with Scwrl4, then run a brief energy minimisation by gromacs.
 These are the models submitted to CASP.
-It should be noted that everything in our pipeline (except BLAST and the software to blow C $\alpha$ traces into full-atom models) is in house, and that in normal conditions we can provide predictions for a protein in tens of minutes.
+It should be noted that everything in our pipeline (except BLAST and the software to blow $C\alpha$ traces into full-atom models) is in house, and that in normal conditions we can provide predictions for a protein in tens of minutes.